spellerberg/quire-sanjose/content/chapter8.md

 On April 28, the pastor reported that two parishioners had volunteered to pay the cost to build the new Chapel, $22,518.33 (223:28/04/1991).
 Every week for the next six months, Fr.
 Underwood printed a report every week or two listing the comments received from persons who prayed in the new chapel.

+### Favors Granted and Blessings Received

 May 5, 1991		During the fourth week of Perpetual Adoration, April 23-29, 1991, the following prayers were answered: Favors Granted and Blessings Received, 19 persons comments; Healings, ten persons comments; six other persons reported a spiritual experience, vision or a message (223:05/05/1991).

 May 19, 1991		A report titled, “Perpetual Adoration, May 7-13, 1991”, Favors Granted and Blessings Received, 26 persons commented; Healings, 6 persons healed; Message, one person reported a message (223:19/05/1991).

 June 2, 1991		A report titled, “Perpetual Adoration, May 21-27, 1991”, Favors Granted, 2 persons commented; Healings, 2 persons healed; Message, two persons reported receiving a message (223:02/06/1991).

 June 16, 1991		A report titled, “Perpetual Adoration, June 4-10, 1991”, Favors Granted, 7 persons commented; Healings, 1 person healed; Message, four persons reported receiving a message (223:16/06/1991).

 June 23, 1991		A report titled, “Perpetual Adoration, June 11-17, 1991”, Favors Granted,35 persons reported; Healings, 1 person healed; Message, one person reported receiving a message (223:23/06/1991).

 June 30, 1991		A report titled, “Perpetual Adoration, June 18-24, 1991”, Favors Granted, 6 persons commented; 11 persons reported visions; Message, one person reported receiving a message (223:30/06/1991).

 July 7, 1991		A report titled Perpetual Adoration, June 25- July 1, 1991 listed under “Favors granted” 18 people left comments; “Healings” two people left comments (223:07/07/1991).

 July 14, 1991		A report titled Adoration Chapel, July 1- July 8, 1991 listed under “Favors granted” 15 people left comments (223: 14/07/1991).
 “In order to have a constant vigil of prayer before the Blessed Sacrament we are in need of volunteers for the following times”.
 The Bulletin then listed thirteen one-hour time slots that needed to be filled.
 The most common empty slot was 2-3AM and 11-12PM.
 Volunteers were urged to contact Cecilia or José (223:14/07/1991).

 July 21, 1991		A report titled Adoration Chapel, July 8- July 15, 1991 listed under “Favors granted,” 8 people reported; “Message”, one persons reported; “Healing”, one person reported; “Spiritual Experience”, one person reported speaking in tongues (223:21/07/1991).

-July 28, 1991		A report titled Adoration Chapel, July 16- July 22, 1991 listed under “Favors granted” 6 people left comments; “Healing”, one person reported relief from pain (223: 28/07/1991).
+July 28, 1991		A report titled Adoration Chapel, July 16- July 22, 1991 listed under “Favors granted” 6 people left comments; “Healing”, one person reported relief from pain (223:28/07/1991).

 August 4, 1991		A report titled Adoration Chapel, July 23- July 29, 1991 listed under “Favors granted,” 11 people left comments; two persons reported healings (223:04/08/1991).

 August 11, 1991		A report titled Adoration Chapel, July 30- August 5, 1991 listed under “Favors granted,” 8 people left comments; two persons reported visions and one reported a message from Jesus.
 Under a box titled, “Message from our Blessed Mother, “Our Blessed Mother Mary gave one of our parishioners a message that She wants as many of us as possible to come to the Church to pray the rosary from 1:00PM to 3:00PM this Thursday on Her Feast Day (223: 04/08/1991).

 August 18, 1991		A report titled Adoration Chapel, August 6-12, 1991 listed under “Favors granted,” 54 people left comments; four persons reported healings (223:18/08/1991).

 August 25, 1991		A report titled Adoration Chapel, August 13-19, 1991 listed under “Favors granted,” 40 people left comments; two persons reported healings; one reported a vision (223:25/08/1991).

 September 1, 1991		A report titled Adoration Chapel, August 20-26, 1991 listed under “Favors granted,” 43 people left comments including three visions (223: 01/09/1991).

 The pastor reported that, Bishop McCarthy wrote “a beautiful letter” congratulating San Jose parishioners for their participation in Perpetual Adoration (223:01/09/1991).

 September 8, 1991		A report titled Adoration Chapel, August 27- September 2, 1991 listed under “Favors granted,” 37 people left comments; four persons reported visions and three reported messages.
 On this day, it was announced that the picture of the Sacred Heart of Jesus could be viewed in the metal building opposite the Parish Hall (223:08/09/1991).

 September 15, 1991		A report titled Adoration Chapel, September 3-8, 1991 listed under “Favors granted,” 17 people left comments and one reported a message (223:15/09/1991).

 September 22, 1991		A report titled Adoration Chapel, September 9-16, 1991 listed under “Favors granted,” 24 people left comments, three reported messages and five reported being healed (223:22/09/1991).

 September 29, 1991		A report titled Adoration Chapel, September 17-23, 1991 listed under “Favors granted,” 4 people left comments and several reported visions.
 On this day another report titled, “While Viewing The Picture of the Sacred Heart” appeared in the Sunday Bulletin.
 It format was similar to the Adoration Chapel report (223:29/09/1991).

 October 6, 1991		A report titled Adoration Chapel, September 24-30, 1991, “As usual, there were numerous favors granted and blessings received, but instead of simply giving numbers, we will mention a few specifics.”
 The Pastor then described several healings (223: 06/10/1991).

 October 13, 1991		A report titled Adoration Chapel, October 1-7, 1991, “As usual, there were numerous favors granted and blessings received, but instead of simply giving numbers, we will mention a few specifics.”
 The Pastor then described two good outcomes for students (223: 13/10/1991).

 October 20, 1991		A report titled Adoration Chapel, October 8-14, 1991, “People are still continuing to receive visions, favors and blessings” (223: 20/10/1991).

 October 27, 1991		A report titled Adoration Chapel, October 15-21, 1991, “People are still continuing to receive visions, favors and blessings.”
 The Pastor then described two healings (223: 20/10/1991).

 November 3, 1991		A report titled Adoration Chapel, October 22-28, 1991, “People are still continuing to receive visions, favors and blessings” The Pastor then described two healings (223: 03/11/1991).

 November 10, 1991		A report titled Adoration Chapel, October- Nov.
 4, 1991, “People are still continuing to receive visions, favors and blessings” (223: 10/11/1991).

 November 17, 1991		A report titled Adoration Chapel, Nov.
 5-11, 1991, “The Lord blessed three people with new jobs this week.
 One also had not been working for 3 years” (223:17/11/1991).

 November 24, 1991		A report titled Adoration Chapel, Nov.
 12-18, 1991, “There were numerous favors and blessings received”.
 The Pastor then described one healing and one message (223:24/11/1991).

 December 1, 1991		A report titled Adoration Chapel, Nov.
 19-26, 1991, “There were numerous favors and blessings received”.
 The Pastor described one healing (223:01/12/1991).

 December 8, 1991		A report titled Adoration Chapel, Nov.
 26- Dec.
 2, 1991, “There were numerous favors and blessings received, e.g. forgiveness of self and others, new job, financial improvements.
 There have been numerous messages and visions that have been occurring, see the announcement regarding the rosary three times a day.”.
 The Pastor described one blessing (223:08/12/1991).

 December15, 1991		A report titled Adoration Chapel, Dec.
 3-9, 1991, “Reported Message from Jesus: He wants everyone to repent.
 Say your rosary.
 Come back to church.
 Time is running out.
 Our purification is near.
 Be ready.”
 The Pastor also reported a healing (223:15/12/1991).

 December 22, 1991		A report titled Adoration Chapel, Dec.
 10-16, 1991, “There have been several reported messages, healings and visions and one reconciliation with self and family” (223: 22/12/1991).

 December 29, 1991		A report titled Adoration Chapel, Dec.
 17-23, 1991, “There have been several reported messages, healings and visions.
 In the future, outstanding blessings and healings will be published” (223: 29/12/1991).

 January 19, 1992		Adoration Chapel, Jan.
 7-13, 1992, The Pastor transcribed a reported message from Jesus (223:19/01/1992).

 January 26, 1992		Adoration Chapel, Jan.
 7-13, 1992, “People are still reporting numerous blessings, favors, healings and conversions” (223:19/01/1992).

 The hope was that at least one person would be praying in the chapel at all times.
 It proved difficult to find people to fill the schedule.
 During February 1992, the Sunday Bulletin stated, “Presently we do not have anyone committed to adoring these hours” followed by a list of nine one-hour time slots.
 The most common available slot is 2-3AM and 3-4AM.
 Volunteers were asked to contact Cecilia or Jose if they could fill the time slots listed (223:09/02/1992).
 Part of the problem was that women did not feel safe coming and going to the chapel during the night and at least one woman reported later that she had been assaulted while returning to her car.

+### A Security Guard was Hired

 In May 1992, the parish hired an armed guard to protect the women.
 “We now have security seven nights a week from 9PM to 4AM.
 We hope that all of you take these hours which at the present time often no one is there to accompany Our Lord 223:31/05/1992).
 This armed Guard will escort persons from their car to the chapel and the chapel to their cars.
 This guard will also be on the parking lot to protect vehicles” (223:07/06/1992).
 The armed guard was on site from 9:00PM to 4:00AM and cost $1,655 per month (223:02/05/1993) (223:20/06/1993).